Operationalization of Relativistic Motion: Lorentz transformation

-In \textbf{step II} we express $\mathcal{B}$ob's direct measurements of round-trip durations $M$, $N$ in terms of $\mathcal{A}$lice' direct duration measurements $A$, $B$, $C$.
-In order to substitute the two physical measures $M$, $N$ in terms of the physical measures $A$, $B$, $C$ we need two relations between those corresponding time measurements.
+In \textbf{step II} we express $\mathcal{B}$ob's measured durations $M$, $N$ in terms of $\mathcal{A}$lice' duration measurements $A$, $B$, $C$.
+In order to substitute the two physical quantities $M$, $N$ in terms of physical quantities $A$, $B$, $C$ we need two relations between corresponding measurements.